arianaberger/time-tracker-app-js/NOTES.md

 + added partial for edit & new forms for projects

 29.09.18
-+ added delete function for projcets and flash message when successful
++ added delete function for projcets and client, flash message when successful

-- add dynamic route redirect for deleting project from user or client route
+- add dynamic route redirect for deleting project from user or client route?
+- add new project from client route -> not showing client in dropdown?
+- Display total hours for entries?
+Add model method

 To-Do: